FrankFang/vim/README.md

 ## Setup ##

-You can follow the steps below or just download [the whole files](https://sourceforge.net/projects/mygvim/files/).
+You can follow the steps below or just download [the whole program](https://sourceforge.net/projects/mygvim/files/) (This project doesn't contain the vim73 folder).

 1. Make a new folder.<br/>